oracle/graaljs/graal-js/README.md

 ## Running
 ### As normal Java application
-To execute Graal.js as a normal Java application, execute this command:
+To execute Graal JavaScript as a normal Java application, execute this command:
 ```
 mx js [OPTION]...
 [FILE]... -- [ARG]...
 ```
-Note that this will execute Graal.js on your default JVM.
+Note that this will execute Graal JavaScript on your default JVM.
-You will likely experience mediocre performance, as Graal.js will not use Graal to compile frequently executed JavaScript code to optimized machine code.
+You will likely experience mediocre performance, as Graal JavaScript will not use Graal to compile frequently executed JavaScript code to optimized machine code.

 ### With Graal as compiler
-Executing Graal.js with Graal as a compiler will improve performance significantly.
+Executing Graal JavaScript with Graal as a compiler will improve performance significantly.
-Graal will compile frequently executed methods run by the Graal.js interpreter - this is called "partial evaluation".
+Graal will compile frequently executed methods run by the Graal JavaScript interpreter - this is called "partial evaluation".
-To use Graal.js together with the Graal compiler built from source, use the following command:
+To use Graal JavaScript together with the Graal compiler built from source, use the following command:

 1. Enter the graal-js dir
 2. Run `mx --dynamicimports /compiler build`